mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 acModel!(system)

-analysis = newtonRaphson(system)
+model = newtonRaphson(system)

 nothing # hide
 ```

-In this example, the bus labelled with 2 remains a demand bus (`type = 1`) even though it has a generator:
+In this example, the bus labelled with 2 remains the demand bus (`type = 1`) even though it has the generator:
 ```@repl busTypeStay
 system.bus.layout.type
 ```